koyo-nic/grass-course-veroa/exercises/05_ndvi_time_series/PITCHME.md

 +++

-> **Task**: Get max and min values for each NDWI map and explore the time series plot in different points interactively.
+> **Task**: Get max and min values for each NDWI map and explore the time series plot in different points interactively

 ---?code=code/05_ndvi_time_series_code.sh&lang=bash&title=Frequency of flooding